nainakhan123/YOLOv8_Model_Training/README.md

  ```bash
   uvicorn api:app --reload
  ```
+ This fast api application have a user friendly interface, by running it you can simply select train or test from the two options provided and then you can browse files.
 6. After opening the application in browser in the url go to api docs and from their you can train and test the dataset using YOLOv8.
 7. For testing the performance of model we have use PYTEST framework.
 8. For tesing run the following command on the command prompt